sheissukriti/rocket-motor-design/README.md

 2. **Input Parameters**:
    - Enter the desired payload, range, altitude, and speed.
-   - Click on "Find Nearest Missile" to get the closest matching rocket design.
+   - Click "Fiind Nearest Rocket Motor " to get the closest matching rocket design.

 3. **View Results**:
    - The application will display the nearest missile and its dimensions.